WejdanAlOtaibi/Generating-a-curve-python-matplotlib/README.md

  4. plt.show()
        for showing the whole graph

- These were the ,ethods I used for this project
+ These were the methods I used for this project, matplotlib has many other methods for graphs, e.g. changing colors of lines,